Dihydrowogonin

-Dihydrowogonin is a naturally occurring flavonoid belonging to the flavanone subclass.
-It is characterized by a flavan backbone with hydroxyl and methoxy functional groups, contributing to its biological activity.
-The compound has attracted interest due to its potential antioxidant, anti-inflammatory, and neuroprotective properties.
+Dihydrowogonin is a natural product, which as a flavonoid belongs to the flavanone subclass.
+It has a flavan backbone with a hydroxyl and methoxy functional groups.
+It possesses some antioxidant, anti-inflammatory, and neuroprotective properties.

-Chemical characteristics

-Dihydrowogonin has been identified as a major constituent in the methanol extract of Prunus avium (wild cherry) bark.
-It has also been detected in other parts of the plant, such as leaves and stems.
+Dihydrowogonin has been identified as a major constituent in the methanol extract of the species, Prunus avium (wild cherry), mostly in the bark.

-Biological activity and applications

-Studies have demonstrated that dihydrowogonin exhibits significant antimicrobial and antibiofilm activities, particularly against Gram-positive bacteria like Staphylococcus aureus.
-Fractions enriched in dihydrowogonin showed a strong decrease in both planktonic growth and biofilm formation.

-Additionally, dihydrowogonin has been shown to interact with glutathione transferases in white-rot fungi, suggesting a role in the detoxification processes during wood degradation.
+Dihydrowogonin appears to exhibit antimicrobial and antibiofilm behaviour, particularly against the Gram-positive bacteria like Staphylococcus aureus.
+In addition, it can interact with glutathione transferases in white-rot fungi; thus, this suggests a role in the detoxification processes during wood degradation.

-Given its bioactive properties, dihydrowogonin is being explored for potential applications in pharmacology, particularly as an antimicrobial agent and in neuroprotective therapies.
-Its presence in plant extracts also indicates potential uses in natural product chemistry and medicinal applications.
+It has been studied for potential applications in pharmacology, particularly as an antimicrobial and antioxidant agent, and in neuroprotective therapies.